Miragon/camunda-modeler-i18n-plugin/README.md

 ## Add a new language

-If you want to add a new language, follow these steps, after you setup your local development environment:
+If you want to add a new language, follow these steps, after you set up your local development environment:

 1. Duplicate the "client/i18n-extension/languages/en" directory and adjust the name (we will use "fr" in this example)
 2. Translate the files in the duplicated folder